trinodb/trino/docs/src/main/sphinx/connector/bigquery.md

 * - `bigquery.parent-project-id`
   - The project ID Google Cloud Project to bill for the export.
   - Taken from the service account
-* - `bigquery.parallelism`
-  - The number of partitions to split the data into.
-  - The number of executors
 * - `bigquery.views-enabled`
   - Enables the connector to read from views and not only tables.
 Please read [this section](bigquery-reading-from-views) before enabling this feature.